-So, you want to change schools or are uncertain about the transfer options available to you.
-In this next part of our college admissions series, we focus on the transfer process and offer tips on how to decide where to apply and how to ensure as smooth a transition as possible.
+You might have stumbled across this article because you wanted to change schools or are uncertain about the transfer options available to you.
+To assist you with this important decision, we have prepared an overview of the general transfer process, including some tips on how to decide where to apply and how to ensure as smooth a transition as possible.
 We’ll first look at factors you should consider before transferring; then we’ll explain the transfer process itself.

-What do I need to know to transfer to another college?
+What you need to know about transferring to another college

-We’ll approach this question from two perspectives: first, the transition from a community college to a four-year college, and, second, transferring from one four-year school to another.
+We will approach this question from two scenarios: (1) the transition from a community college to a four-year college, and (2) transferring from one four-year school to another.

-If you’re enrolled at a community college and have even the smallest curiosity about switching schools, set an appointment with an academic advisor ASAP!
+If you’re enrolled at a community college and have even the smallest curiosity about switching schools or continuing your studies to earn a bachelor’s degree, set an appointment with an academic advisor ASAP.
 Some schools, like the UC schools, have numerous (and often confusing) requirements that must be fulfilled before a prospective student is eligible to transfer.
 Community college academic advisors are specially equipped with knowledge and tools to help students advance to four-year colleges.
 They can help you select the courses you should take and what major and minor options you should consider.
 Some of them can even help you identify good internship opportunities to help strengthen your application and prepare you for the financial burdens of a four-year degree program.
-In short, academic advisors play an instrumental role in the transfer process—visit them early and often!
+In short, academic advisors play an instrumental role in the transfer process—visit them early and often.

 If you’re dissatisfied with your current school and are looking for a new home, transferring to a new school is an option worth exploring.
 But the process of choosing where to apply and figuring out what you need requires careful preparation and planning.
 Here are some important considerations:

-- One batch of schools you might consider are the schools you were accepted to when you applied during your senior year of high school.
-Some schools won’t make you reapply!
+- One batch of schools you might consider are the schools to which you were accepted when you applied during your senior year of high school.
+Some schools won’t make you reapply.

 - Have an extracurricular life.
 We promise you; it’s not all about the grades.
 Yes, the higher your grades, the better odds you have, but if you’re going to apply to a highly competitive school, take on some volunteer work or internships.
 The more well-rounded you appear on paper, the better.